Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Renovated and reopened in 2017, this museum’s mandate is to highlight the scientific history of Canada.

-With permanent exhibits like the famous “Crazy Kitchen” which plays tricks with your senses, to temporary exhibits and plenty to see along “Artifact Alley”, there’s something for all interests!
+With permanent exhibits like the famous “Crazy Kitchen” that plays tricks on your senses, to temporary exhibits and plenty to see along “Artifact Alley”, there’s something for all interests!
+You can learn all about the museum on their website.

 Check out the Library and Archives of Canada